 By MICK ROBERTS ©

 A drifter, William Price did most odd jobs around the pubs where he worked in return for boarding and lodgings.
-He did jobs like tapping beer kegs or barrels, to collecting glasses, cleaning toilets, and emptying ashtrays.
+He tapped beer barrels, collected glasses, cleaned toilets, and emptied ashtrays.
+His job was often labelled as ‘pub roustabout’ or ‘boots’.

-Old Bill, asd he was known, worked in pubs around Bulli on the NSW South Coast during the early 1880s before drifting to Liverpool after injuring his back while moving beer barrels.
+Old Bill, as he was known, worked in pubs on the NSW South Coast during the early 1880s before drifting to Liverpool after injuring his back at Bulli while moving beer barrels.
 Unable to do heavy work, he eventually found himself in the Liverpool Asylum for the Poor and Aged, before making the nearby Warwick Farm Racecourse Hotel his local watering hole.

 The pub was named after the Warwick Farm Racecourse, which was estbalished by William Forrester, one of the most successful horse trainers of his time.
 He and Edwin Oatley were the principals in the formation of the Warwick Farm Racing Club in 1889.

-The Warwick Farm Racecourse Hotel traded for just over 50 years before its license was transfered to the corner of Moore and Macquarie Streets Liverpool and a new art deco pub built in 1935.
-The new hotel, built at a cost of £8000, was given the sign, Liverpool Hotel, and it continues to trade at the same site under the rather unimaginative name of ‘The Corner Pub’.
+The Warwick Farm Racecourse Hotel traded for just over 50 years before its license was transferred to the corner of Moore and Macquarie Streets Liverpool and a new art deco pub built in 1935.
+The new hotel, built at a cost of £8000, was given the sign, Liverpool Hotel, and it continues to trade at the same site under the rather unimaginative name of ‘The Corner Pub’ (2018).

-The Cumberland Argus reported on Thursday 2 January 1936 that 95-year-old William Orr was given the privilage of havint the last drink at the Warwick Farm Hotel before it closed.
-He also had the first drink at the replacement Hotel Liverpool, to which the license has been transferred.
+The Cumberland Argus reported on Thursday 2 January 1936 that 95-year-old William Orr was given the privilege of having the last drink at the Warwick Farm Hotel before it closed.
+He also had the first drink at the replacement pub, the Hotel Liverpool, to which the license was transferred.

 Meanwhile, Warwick Farm Racecourse Hotel regular, ‘Old Bill’ met a tragic end in 1890.
 He was killed by a train near Canley Vale Railway Station, while arranging to collect £30,000 left to him in a will by a dead relative.